The Body Cleansing Diet

 Avoid Drinking Beverages With Meals

-Drinking water or or other beverages with meals dilutes the digestive juices, which slows down the digestion process.
+Drinking water or other beverages with meals dilutes the digestive juices, which slows down the digestion process.
 Try to drink water between meals.
 If this doesn't suit your lifestyle, limit your water intake during a meal to less than 8 ounces.
-Do not drink milk, tea, juice, sodas, energy drinks, or any other toxic beverage during meals
+Do not drink milk, tea, juice, sodas, energy drinks, or any other toxic beverage during meals.

 How Many Times A Day Should You Eat?